-A sniffle, sneeze, cough … it’s that time of year again!
-With cooler temperatures in the forecast, cold and flu season is inevitably upon us.
-While there is no cure for the common cold, there are actions you can take to lessen your child’s chance of becoming ill.
+A sniffle, sneeze, cough … you’re anticipating cold and flu season!
+While there is no cure for the common cold, there are actions you can take to lessen your child’s chances of becoming sick.

-If the bug does make its way into your home, you may find symptom relief in various types of cold medicine, but there are safety measures you should take to ensure your medications are stored properly when and when not being used.
+If the bug does make its way into your home, there are ways to help avoid the flu when your family has it.
+Additionally, you may find symptom relief in various types of cold medicine.
+There are safety measures you should take to ensure your medications are stored properly.

-Aside from receiving CDC-recommended immunizations like the flu vaccine, you can lower your child’s likelihood of getting sick by disinfecting areas that are frequent points of contact, including:
+Aside from receiving CDC-recommended immunizations like the flu vaccine, lower your child’s likelihood of getting sick by disinfecting areas that are frequent points of contact, including:

 - Doorknobs and handles

-- Toys and other baby items, such as car seats, strollers, etc.
+- Toys and other baby items such as car seats and strollers

-You should also be sure you and all members of your family maintain proper hygiene.
+All family members should also maintain proper hygiene, especially in preventing influenza.
 Because babies stick their fingers in their mouths frequently, their hands should routinely be sanitized with wipes or soap and water throughout the day.
-Children old enough to wash their own hands should be instructed to do so before meals, as well as after going to the bathroom, sneezing, playing with a pet, or when arriving home from a daycare facility.
+Children old enough to wash their hands should be instructed to do so before meals, as well as after using the bathroom, sneezing, playing with a pet, or arriving home from daycare or school.

-If your child does catch a cold or the flu, medications may help alleviate certain discomforts that come with feeling unwell; however, improper dosing and failure to keep medications out of reach can cause serious, if not fatal outcomes for young children.
+If your child does catch a cold or the flu, medications may help alleviate certain discomforts that come with symptoms.
+However, improper dosing and failure to keep medications out of reach can cause serious and even fatal outcomes for young children.

-In the United States, more than 60,000 young children end up in the emergency department each year as a result of getting into medicine that was left within reach.
-To prevent this from happening in your home, you should make sure safety caps on all medication bottles are locked.
-If a bottle has a locking cap that twists shut, always be sure you hear it “click” when closing the cap.
+In the United States, approximately 50,000 young children end up in the emergency room each year as a result of ingesting medicine that was left within reach.
+To prevent this in your home, make sure safety caps on all medication bottles are locked.
+If a bottle has a locking cap that twists shut, be sure to hear it “click” when closing the cap.

-Recently, cold medicine and other pharmaceutical companies have been packaging their products in blister packs that individually seal medications in plastic and require one to break through a foil and cardboard barrier to access.
-Though these types of OTC medications involve an additional step to open, they can still pose a risk to young children and should be stored out of reach and out of sight.
+Cold medicine and other pharmaceutical companies package their products in blister packs that individually seal medications in plastic and must break through a foil and cardboard barrier to access.
+Though these types of over-the-counter medications involve an additional step to open, they can still pose a risk to young children and should be stored out of their reach and sight.

-In fact, according to the Centers for Disease Control and Prevention (CDC), of every 151 two-year-old children admitted to the emergency room, at least one is treated for an unintentional medication overdose, most often occurring when the child is left unsupervised.
+According to the CDC, one of every 150 two-year-old children admitted to the emergency room are treated for an unintentional medication overdose, most often occurring with unsupervised children.

-In addition to oral medications, parents with children between the ages of 0 and 5 should be sure to safely store the following products out of reach:
+In addition to oral medications, parents with children under the age of five should safely store the following products out of reach:

 - Eye drops